slacgismo/regrow/generation_modeling/README.md

 ## Python Scripts

+- `gendata.py`: This script updates the `gen.csv` and `gencost.csv` data files for `pypower`.

 - `powerplants.py`: This file generates the `powerplants.glm` file that contains the generation model for GridLAB-D based on the HFLD database.

-- `powerplants_summary.py`: This file outputs a summary of the powerplant data from the HFLD database used to generate the `powerplants.glm` file
+- `summary.py`: This file outputs a summary of the powerplant data from the HFLD database used to generate the `powerplants.glm` file

 ## Marimo Notebooks

-- `generation_cost.py`: This marimo notebook is used to review the results of the cost function fit to the generator cost data.
+- `review.py`: This marimo notebook is used to review the results of the cost function fit to the generator cost data.